 Check out our Insiders Guide to Lagoon Valley before you go for even more info!

-While not exactly free (adults are $3), the Vacaville Museum continuously promotes the value of community heritage.
+While not exactly one of the free things to do in Vacaville, CA (adults are $3), the Vacaville Museum continuously promotes the value of community heritage.
 Since 1984, Vacaville Museum has produced over 40 exhibits, as well as numerous publications important to the history and sense of place of Solano County.

 #5 The Historic Homes Walking Tour